 Old mountains & metamorphism

-Cut off top of an iceberg and the bottom bobs up; erode off the top of mountains and the bottom bobs up
+Cut off the top of an iceberg and the bottom bobs up; erode off the top of mountains and the bottom bobs up.

-Bobbing-up of eroding mountains brings rocks to surface that had been squeezed deep and hot
+Bobbing-up of eroding mountains brings rocks to the surface that had been squeezed deep and hot.

 Heating and squeezing turns sedimentary rocks (pieces of older rocks) or igneous rocks (frozen from melted rock) into metamorphic rocks, often pretty with ores or gems.

 Undersea earthquakes, volcanoes, or landslides, or meteorite impacts, can move lots of water.